adjtomo/seisflows/README.md

 See also
 --------
-Various inversion strategies have been implemented by overloading SeisFlows classes.
 The following packages give a sense for the type of research possible within the framework:

 - https://github.com/rmodrak/seisflows-research
 - https://github.com/rmodrak/seisflows-multiparameter